German Government Raises Growth Projection for 2017

-The German government on Wednesday slightly raised its economic growth projection for this year, saying Europe's largest economy is growing solidly.
+The German government slightly raised its economic growth projection for 2017 on Wednesday and forecast a reduction in the country's big foreign surplus.

 Continue Reading Below

-The German economy is forecast to expand by 1.5% this year and by 1.6% in 2018, according to Economics Minister Brigitte Zypries.
-The government in January projected 1.4% growth in 2017.
+Europe's biggest economy is expected to expand by 1.5% this year and 1.6% in 2018, according to Economics Minister Brigitte Zypries.
+Back in January, the government projected 1.4% growth in 2017.

-The minister said that Germany's economy is staying on a solid growth path despite global uncertainties, with healthy jobs creation supporting domestic demand.
+Ms. Zypries said the German economy remained on a solid growth path despite global uncertainties, with robust jobs creation supporting domestic demand.

-Chancellor Angela Merkel's conservative parties hope to benefit from the country's strong economic track record in elections this September.
+Speaking at a media conference, she said the government has launched a range of measures aimed at stimulating domestic demand and imports.

-Berlin-based think tank DIW on Wednesday was also upbeat about Germany's growth prospects, pointing to solid orders for Germany's industrial companies.
-"Industrial production has picked up notably since the beginning of the year and business sentiment is extremely good," said DIW economist Ferdinand Fichtner.
+Higher investment and the introduction of a minimum wage have helped limit the country's huge current account surplus, she added.

 Continue Reading Below